CefasRepRes/flowcytometertool/readme.md

 ## Download

+** All old releases have been deleted.
+Please use only for development at this moment

 Check [releases](https://github.com/CefasRepRes/flowcytometertool/releases) to download a "distributable".
 Unzip this, then open the software via:
 Whilst tested on linux, I have only made pyinstaller builds of the software for windows.

-## Use
+## Development use

+This was developed in miniforge prompt with conda on windows but other distributions could be used.
+Use conda to install environment.yml, failing that, install environment_generic.yml

-Navigate to the src directory and call the script from there:
+Navigate to the src directory and call the program script from there:

 	cd src